davekilian/davekilian.github.com/_posts/2014-07-12-framing-cpp.markdown

 assert(data.MoreData == 8765);
 ```

-Contrast this with newer languages, where primitives are often passed by value,
-but objects are passed by reference.

-Like function arguments, function return values are passed back to the caller
+And, like arguments passed into the function, return values are passed out of
-by value, using a byte copy.
+the function using a byte copy as well.
 This means that modifying the return value of a function doesn't modify the
 original value that was returned: